matomo-org/developer-documentation/docs/3.x/persistence-and-the-mysql-backend.md

 All log data is persisted in a similar way: new data is constantly added to the set at high volume and updates are non-existent, except for **visits**.

 **Visit** data is updated while visits are active.
-So until a visit ends it is possible that Piwik will try and update it.
+So until a visit ends it is possible that Piwik will try to update it.

 Log data is read when calculating analytics data and old data will sometimes be deleted (via the [data purging feature](https://piwik.org/docs/managing-your-databases-size/)).